Updated: Dec 22, 2022

 Workers who are LGBTQ+ are denied the same benefits as straight, cis-gender, or heterosexual employees.

-An employer allowing a target's coworkers to create hostile work environments; i.e., allowing or ignoring incidents of bullying, microaggressions, targeted harassment.
+An employer allowing a target's coworkers to create hostile work environments; i.e., allowing or ignoring incidents of bullying, microaggressions, or targeted harassment.

 Fortunately, California is one of the states with the largest number of working lesbian, gay, bisexual, and transgender people.
-All discrimination based on an employees' sex, sexual orientation, or gender identity is prohibited under the California Fair Employment and Housing Act (FEHA).
+All discrimination based on an employee's sex, sexual orientation, or gender identity is prohibited under the California Fair Employment and Housing Act (FEHA).